astronomer/airflow-guides/guides/data-quality.md

 - creates a virtual environment
 - provides it with the `checks.yml` and `configuration.yml` files
-- enters the virutal environment
+- enters the virtual environment
 - installs the `soda-core-snowflake` package in the virtual environment
 - runs the `soda scan` command on `MY_DATASOURCE` using the configuration files.